Competition

 Call for Contributions

-We invite you to submit hardware and software challenges!
+We invite you to submit challenges!
 We expect submissions of circuit netlists intentionally embedded with hardware Trojans, or software source code containing backdoors or known vulnerabilities.
 If your submission gets selected and appear on the competition, you will get a certificate to acknowledge your contribution to the LAST-X Workshop!

 Please submit your challenge problem using this Google form.